hajimemasho/taip2016/README.md

 The application is based on homomorphic encryption which makes possible operating on data without decrypting it.
 To enable sharing information with privacy we will use private set operations that allow two or more parties to compute operations on their sets (union, intersection etc).

 <b><i>Similar applications are the following:</i></b><br>
 1. Secure multi-party computation that allows companies to create different statistics about their health condition.
 The application runs on a browser and can be accessed by concurrent users.
-The application is availaible on bitbucket: https://bitbucket.org/proiect-taip/secure_multi-party_computation .
+The application is availaible on bitbucket: https://bitbucket.org/proiect-taip/secure_multi-party_computation .<br>
-2. Building Practical Systems That Compute On Encrypted Data by Raluca Ada Popa, Doctor of Philosophy at the MASSACHUSETTS INSTITUTE OF TECHNOLOGY .This dissertation shows how to protect data confidentiality by taking a new approach to building secure systems: building practical systems that compute on encrypted data: https://people.eecs.berkeley.edu/~raluca/Thesis.pdf.
+2. Building Practical Systems That Compute On Encrypted Data by Raluca Ada Popa, Doctor of Philosophy at the MIT.
+This dissertation shows how to protect data confidentiality by taking a new approach to building secure systems: building practical systems that compute on encrypted data: https://people.eecs.berkeley.edu/~raluca/Thesis.pdf.
 The work in this thesis has already had impact: Google uses CryptDB’s design for their new Encrypted BigQuery service, and a medical application of Boston’s Newton-Wellesley hospital is secured with Mylar.
 The application is available on GitHib: https://github.com/strikeout/mylar

 <b><i>Important names in the field:</i></b><br>